New Orleans skyline, luxury hotel destination

 Average Hotel Prices

-New Orleans luxury hotel rates average $250–$400 on weeknights, rising significantly during Mardi Gras, Jazz Fest, and the Sugar Bowl.
-The city's hotel tax adds 15.75%.
-Most French Quarter and CBD hotels charge a $25–$35 resort fee.
+New Orleans luxury hotel rates average $250, $400 on weeknights, rising significantly during Mardi Gras, Jazz Fest, and the Sugar Bowl.
+On top of the rate the city layers state and local sales tax with stadium-district and convention-hall lodging taxes, totalling roughly 16 to 17 percent, plus a small per-night occupancy charge; many French Quarter and CBD hotels also add a $25, $35 facility fee.
 Book Mardi Gras accommodation at least 6 months in advance.

 Booking Tips